|

 Not shown, but one of the most unforgettable characters that

-to unknown reasons, was assigned to light duty as a maintenance
+was assigned to light duty as a maintenance custodian/helper on the

 Also not shown in the photo but never the less